Paleontology in Mississippi: Prehistory

 The oldest rocks in Mississippi date back to the Late Devonian.
 At the time, the northeastern part of the state was covered in seawater.
 Some areas of this sea were quite deep and had very low levels of dissolved oxygen.
 Brachiopods, crinoids, molluscs, and trilobites lived there.
 Remains of contemporary local plants also ended up preserved in this environment.
 However, the sea withdrew from the state during the Late Carboniferous.
 A lush coastal plain habitat took its place.
 This plain was forested by early trees and plants that resembled ferns.
 However, for the remainder of the Paleozoic, local sediments were eroding rather than being deposited.
 This erosive spell continued into the Mesozoic.
 Sediment deposition did not resume until Pangaea began to break up.
 The shallow sea that formed in Mississippi at that time was home to a rich fauna of both invertebrates and vertebrates.
 Cretaceous marine invertebrate life of Mississippi included cephalopods, coccolithophores, coelenterates, gastropods, the tube-shaped trace fossils Halymenites major, oysters, and scaphopods.
 Local vertebrates included the Late Cretaceous mosasaur Platecarpus tympaniticus.
-Sharks also left behind many teeth to fossilize.
+Sharks also left behind many fossilized teeth.

 Cretaceous plant life left behind few fossils in Mississippi.
 Wood from local trees was preserved through petrifaction.
 Amber was preserved in Tishomingo County.
 The amber is especially common at a location roughly 1.6 miles east of Iuka.
 Specimens vary significantly in size from small bits to chunks the size of marbles.
 Some of the amber specimens contain bits of leaf inside them, but these inclusions are uncommon and often poorly preserved.
 Fossil leaves of this age were preserved in the area northeast of Fulton.
 Both of Mississippi's pre-Mesozoic and Cretaceous deposits formed in what is now the southern region of the state, in a physiographic province called the Gulf Coastal Plain.
 Dinosaurs like duck-bills and ostrich dinosaurs were preserved in the state.
 An extremely rare Maastrichian ceratopsian tooth was found in 2016, making it the third ceratopsian remain known from Appalachia.

 In the early Cenozoic, southern Mississippi was sometimes inundated by a tropical sea.
 During the Paleocene epoch, Clay County was home to foraminiferans and ostracods.
 Bony fish, sharks, and whales also lived in the early Cenozoic seas of Mississippi.
 Unlike southern Mississippi, the state's northern half persisted as a terrestrial environment covered by forests and swamps.
 Contemporary local trees left behind petrified wood.
 Early Tertiary primate fossils were preserved near Meridian.
 The primates of Tertiary Mississippi are among the oldest known in the world.
 During the Eocene, Scott County was home to foraminiferans and ostracods.
 It was also home to large oysters and the primitive whale Basilosaurus.
 During the later part of the Cenozoic era, the local climate cooled.
 Contemporary sediments preserved local freshwater molluscs and mammals.